srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 One of the challanges associated with distributed labs is to enable connectivity between the nodes as per user's intent.

 Thanks to k8s and accompanying Load Balancer service, the management network access is taken care of.
 You get access to the management interfaces of each pod out of the box.
-But what about the data plane?
+But what about the non-management links we defined in the original topology file?

-In containerlab this is easy to solve by creating the veth pairs between the nodes, but things are a bit more complicated in distributed environments like k8s.
+In containerlab the links defined in the topology most often represented by the veth pairs between the nodes, but things are a bit more complicated in distributed environments like k8s.

 Remember our manifest file we deployed in the beginning of this quickstart?
 It had a single link between two nodes defined in the same way you'd do it in containerlab: